Supporting Undocumented Students at Berkeley

 - Scholarships give much-needed financial resources to undocumented students who might not otherwise have the financial means to stay in school.
 Private gifts allow us to grant funds large and small to undocumented students like Kiki Vo ’14, who is majoring in social welfare and plans to earn advanced degrees after she graduates so she can give back to her community as a clinical social worker.

 Your generous gift provides vital, comprehensive resources for Cal Dreamers.

 You can choose how to designate your support.
 For example:

 - Your gift of $10,000 can cover medical co-payments for 50 students who need accessible healthcare, or provide 15 iPads to Dreamers who can’t otherwise afford educational technology tools.

-- Your support at the $25,000 level will help Dreamers who have had to withdraw from Berkeley because of financial or other immigration-related roadblocks return to Berkeley and complete their undergraduate degrees.
+- Your support at the $25,000 level will help undocumented students who have had to withdraw from Berkeley because of financial or other immigration-related roadblocks return to Berkeley and complete their undergraduate degrees.

 We invite you to join us in ensuring that all Berkeley students — regardless of financial means or documentation status — get the support they need to compete and succeed.
-Cal Dreamers, with their big dreams and steadfast determination, are simply inspiring, and their potential is limitless.
+Cal undocumented students, with their big dreams and steadfast determination, are simply inspiring, and their potential is limitless.

 To Support UC Berkeley’s undocumented students, visit http://give.berkeley.edu/egiving/index.cfm?fund=FU1208000